RPGroup-PBoC/mscl_survival/doc/appendix_D_logistic_regression.md

 g(p_s\,\vert\, N_c) = {f(N_c\,\vert\, p_s)g(p_s) \over f(N_c)},
 $${#eq:bayes_surv_prob}

 where $g$ and $f$ represent probability density functions over parameters and data, respectively.
 The posterior probability distribution $g(p_s\,\vert\, N_c)$ describes the probability of $p_s$ given a specific number of channels $N_c$.
 This distribution is dependent on the likelihood of observing $N_c$ channels assuming a value of $p_s$ multiplied by all prior knowledge we have about knowing nothing about the data, $g(s)$.
 The denominator $f(N_c)$ in [@Eq:bayes_surv_prob] captures all knowledge we have about the available values of $N_c$, knowing nothing about the true survival probability.
-As this term acts as a normalization constant, we will neglect it in the following calculations for notational brevity.
+As this term acts as a normalization constant, we will neglect it in the following calculations for convenience.

 &nbsp;&nbsp;&nbsp;&nbsp;To begin, we must come up with a statistical model that describes the experimental measurable in our experiment -- survival or death.
 As this is a binary response, we can consider each measurement as a Bernoulli trial with a probability of success matching our probability of survival $p_s$,
 $$